-The EV Charging Road Map for a multi-residential property participating in the ChargeYYC - Multi-residential Pilot program (the "Program") must be completed by a qualified professional.
+The EV Charging Road Map for a multi-family residential property participating in the ChargeYYC - Multi-residential Pilot program (the "Program") must be completed by a qualified professional.
 This document contains all that must be included in an EV Charging Road Map for the final document to be eligible for the rebate.

-Note that only one EV Charging Road Map per Multi-residential Property (the "Property") is eligible for a rebate.
+Note that only one EV Charging Road Map is eligible for a rebate per each Multi-residential Property (the "Property").
 In many cases, a Property will be made up of a single multi-residential building.
 However, in some cases, multiple standalone multi-residential buildings can make up a single Property (i.e. multiple buildings that share the same street address and/or are all part of the same condominium but each unit has different unit numbers).